 This is adapted from the text (not the recipes) of this Kitchen Window post, this is something we make at least twice a month.
 It’s that good, and crazy simple.
 And my kids literally fight over the last ones.
 They will eat anything else on their plate quickly, just to ensure they can scarf down more okra.
 I’ll note the recipe for 1 lb of okra, but I’m betting you’ll double it as of the next time you make it.

 Before kids, we’d just cover all of the okra with chaat masala.
 Our kids haven’t yet developed a taste for chaat masala so we serve it plain, with the chaat masala passed in a small bowl, an inevitably they end up fighting over the last okra.

 Chaat Okra Fries

-Okra fries with chaat masala, you might be one of my five desert island foods.
+Okra fries with chaat masala might be one of my five desert island foods.

 Privacy & Cookies Policy